giavinh79/Plop/README.md

 Immediate: Refactor all css and finish dark mode, split big components into smaller ones, refactor all remaining class components to hooks, web sockets for real time notifications and live dashboard changes, JWT token refresh, encode emails and data, finish landing and help page, administrative levels, SendGrid API for email instead of nodemailer, finish notes

-Longterm: More functionality for room settings and redesign (ie. member approval), changing password, mobile responsiveness, saving non-image files, project overview + schedule
+Longterm: More functionality for room settings and redesign (ie. member approval), changing password, mobile responsiveness, saving non-image files, project overview + schedule, Node.js and React.js unit testing, Testing Lighthouse via Chrome Dev Tools for fixing any optimization or accessibility problems

-Very longterm:
+Future Enhancements (post v1.0):

-Store files and images on Amazon AWS S3 bucket instead
+Storing files and images on Amazon AWS S3 bucket instead

-Add Rate Limiter to server-side authentication stuff and limit to # of image uploads
+Setting limits for files/images on each team

-Firebase Google Analytics + React Native/Flutter mobile app (very into the future)
+Firebase Google Analytics + React Native/Flutter mobile app

-Node.js and React.js unit testing

-Better server-side logging
+Better server-side logging for analytics and information

-Testing Lighthouse via Chrome Dev Tools for fixing any optimization or accessibility problems

 Creating more seeds for fast queries and factories for creating dummy data (which the tests can use)